abstractfoundry/lumicube/community-documentation/raspberry_pi_os_lite_install.md

 ### Do not forget

-Using the lumicube will be done via the http interface, however if yt a later point you want to ssh into your raspi to update or add something you will need to enable this (as it is disabled by default).
+Using the lumicube will be done via the http interface, however if at a later point you want to ssh into your raspi to update or add something you will need to enable this (as it is disabled by default).

 > sudo systemctl enable ssh && sudo systemctl start ssh